-The study of political science provides education for citizenship in a changing nation and world.
-Political science provides a sound preparation in the social sciences.
+The political science discipline educates students on politics, policy and citizenship in a changing world.
 As the study of power, political science explains who gets what, when, where and how.
 It examines the struggles over claims to authority that shape our lives and our world.
 As the study of values, it examines why citizens obey or rebel, the nature of just societies, and the ways individuals reconcile personal liberty with political authority.
 As the science of political behavior, it analyzes the actions of interest groups, political parties and public officials.
 Politics is an omnipresent force, not only in governments but in families, social organizations, schools and decision-making bodies of all types — from student councils to international institutions.
-A solid understanding of local, national and international politics will benefit any student throughout his or her career.
+A solid understanding of local, state, national and international politics will benefit all students throughout their careers.